tony-capelli/tony-capelli/README.md

 - Learning iOS Development.
 - Graduated in software engineer.
-- 2023 Goals: Get a job as a junior iOS Dev
+- 2024 Goals: Get a job as a junior iOS Dev or FrontEnd
 - Fun Facts: Work as a professional photographer and cinematographer for movies.
 ### Connect with me: